Chart Color Schemes

 Infrastructure

-Croydon South has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally
+Croydon South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting this region: Kilsyth Connect Logistics Park, Bayswater Business Precinct Transformation Strategy, 150 Cambridge Road Master Plan Development, and 1 Laurence Grove Townhouses are key projects, with the following list detailing those most relevant.
+AreaSearch has identified one major project likely affecting the region: Kilsyth Connect Logistics Park.
+Other key projects include Bayswater Business Precinct Transformation Strategy, 150 Cambridge Road Master Plan Development, and 1 Laurence Grove Townhouses.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.